kalmiallc/kalmia-common-lib/docs/CONTRIUBTING.md

 ## Logging
 AppLogger module is provided.
 The logger module is agnostic and can be used on any provided logger implementation.
 Use `setLogger` method to override default console logger.

+when using log methods, first 2 parameters must contain filename and method name.
+The following parameters can be arbitrary log arguments.

+Logger supports additional env variable settings:
+- `LOG_TARGET` - supports 2 options:
+  - color - express output in color.
+  - console - a console adjusted log format.

+- `LOG_OUT_LEVEL` - level to which the output will be displayed.
+The `verbose` level will output all the data.
+Default is `info`.

 ## Environment setup

 We use `.env` file for setting up the environment.
 File needs to be placed in the root of the project (outside `/src` directory) with contents: